Catania Sicily, Italy Travel Guide

 Avoid non-emergency calls; misuse might bring about penalties.

-While 911 is recognized internationally, remember to use 112 in Italy.
-It connects you directly to local emergency services.
+While 911 is recognized internationally, remember to use 112 throughout Italy.
+It links without an intermediary to local emergency services.

-Good for quick recall, but not the active number in Italy.
+Good for quick recall, but not the active number inside Italy.

 Dialing 911 in Italy will NOT connect you to local emergency services.

-When making an emergency call, state your location clearly (address, landmarks), the nature of the emergency, and if anyone is injured.
+When making an emergency call, state your location clearly (address, landmarks), the quality of the emergency, and if anyone is injured.
 Remain calm and speak clearly.

 Provide concise and accurate information for quick response.